Pegasus Risk Management

 In short, Pegasus picks up where most others leave off...

-Is the Total Recordable Injury Rate (TRIR) ever a good measure for Process Safety or the management of Major Operating Risks?
+Are Occupational Injury Metrics - such as the Total Recordable Injury Rate (TRIR) - ever a good measure for Process Safety or the management of Major Operating Risks?

 Probably not….
-TRIR can sometimes be a useful measure of personal safety or occupational injuries and illnesses.
-Note though, when TRIR rates are high (e.g. > 3) they are a much better indicator of overall safety performance than when TRIR rates are relatively low (i.e. < 1), where they increasingly become subject to random variation and as a consequence, operating and HSE performance can be seriously misinterpreted.
-But in the management of Process Safety and Major Operating Risk, the focus is much more on the availability and integrity of key "barriers" to prevent or recover from a major event such as the loss of containment.
+TRIR can be a useful measure of personal safety or occupational injuries and illnesses.
+However, when TRIR rates are high (e.g. > 3) they are a much better indicator of overall safety performance than when TRIR rates are relatively low (i.e. < 1).
+This is because as data points become fewer, they increasingly are subjected to random variation and as a consequence, operating and HSE performance can be seriously misrepresented.
+In any event, in the management of Process Safety and Major Operating Risk, the focus is much more on the availability and integrity of key "barriers" to prevent or recover from a major unplanned release such as the loss of containment.
 Such barriers are designed, operated and maintained to ensure that they are always fit for purpose, fully functional and available.
-In other words, barrier integrity is linked to whether the work is performed correctly vs. whether it was executed without injury or incident (in terms of personal safety).
+In other words, metrics for barrier integrity are much more linked to performing work correctly vs. occupational injury metrics where the focus is more directed to the safe execution of work (without injury or exposure).

-For example, in the case of a worker being injured while performing maintenance on a deluge system, TRIR would be a useful metric to record the seriousness of the actual injury.
-But when viewed through a Process Safety lens, the focus switches to whether the the work was performed to the correct standard such that the barrier (the deluge system) is available and functions as expected.
+For example, if an employee is injured while undertaking maintenance on a deluge system, TRIR could be a useful metric to record the seriousness of the actual injury incurred.
+But when viewed through a Process Safety lens, the focus switches to whether the the work was performed to the correct standard such that the barrier (the deluge system) was maintained correctly such that it is available and functions as expected.

 Applying Stop Work Authority (SWA): The Worksite vs. The Boardroom

-Many companies maintain a Stop Work Authority (SWA) program.
-The idea being that rather than continuing on with something that doesn’t look or feel right, workers should stop the work.
+Many organizations support a Stop Work Authority (SWA) program.
+The idea being that rather than continuing on with something that doesn’t look or feel right, employees should stop the work.

 However, if a supervisor is under pressure to get the job done, then having an employee(s) electing to

-shut-in the work for what may be an extended period of time, is unlikely to be met very favorably.
+shut-in the work for what may be an extended period of time, is unlikely to be met very favourably.
 Consequently the effectiveness of Stop Work Authority (SWA) is often a product of the overall operating culture of the organization.
-But the operating culture is owned and shaped more by senior management than worksite supervisors.
-So for the SWA program to be effective at the sharp end, leaders need to "walk the talk".
+But the operating culture is not shaped and formed necessarily by worksite supervisors but more by the leadership and senior management teams.
+So for any SWA program to be effective at the sharp end, leaders need to "walk the talk".
 So this means it must equally be applied in the Boardroom when such things as budgets and resources are under scrutiny rather than predominantly being seen only as a tool for front-line workers.

 Hazard Elimination?
 What Hazard?